pkLucid/Pokemon-Lucid/lucid_book/src/known_issues.md

   * Battle AI
     * Hone Claws is a fake move.
 The ai never considers it.
+    * Belly Drum has no hp check for being able to use it.

   * Trainer Mon
     Ursaluna from Santiago has Bulletproof instead of Guts